Manny Machado

 Manuel Arturo Machado (/es/; born July 6, 1992) is an American professional baseball third baseman and shortstop for the San Diego Padres of Major League Baseball (MLB).
 Highly recruited from an early age, he was raised in Miami, where he attended Brito High School and was drafted by the Baltimore Orioles with the third overall pick in the 2010 MLB draft.
 He bats and throws right-handed.
-He has played for the Dominican Republic national baseball team.
+Born in the United States, he represents the Dominican Republic internationally.

 Machado made his MLB debut with Baltimore in August 2012.
 He had his breakout year in 2013, earning a spot on the American League (AL) All-Star team on his way to leading the league in doubles with 51.
 He was also recognized as one of the best fielders in the game, winning a Gold Glove Award.
 His defensive prowess has earned him frequent comparisons to former Orioles third baseman and Hall of Famer Brooks Robinson.
 In 2018, an impending free agent, Machado was traded to the Los Angeles Dodgers and helped the team reach the World Series.
 That offseason, Machado signed a 10-year, $300 million contract with the Padres, the richest contract in the history of North American sports at the time.
 Since 2013, Machado has made the All-Star Game seven times, the All-MLB First Team two times, won two Gold Gloves, and three Silver Slugger Awards.
 He is the Padres' all-time home run leader.